nzaker/ATOMAP/doc/analysing_atom_lattices.rst

     [<Sublattice,  (atoms:104,planes:6)>, <Sublattice,  (atoms:91,planes:6)>]  # doctest: +SKIP
     >>> image = atom_lattice.image0

-`Atom_Lattice` is an object containing the sublattices, and other types of information.
+:py:class:`atomap.atom_lattice.Atom_Lattice` is an object containing the sublattices, and other types of information.
 The fantasite atom lattice contains two sublattices (red and blue dots in the image above).
 Atom positions, sigma, ellipticity and rotation for the atomic columns in a sublattice can be accessed.